Learn from Successful Individuals: Why Mentorship is Important for Entrepreneurs to Succeed.Mentoring Best Practices

 Whenever Gates wanted advice on Microsoft's critical decisions and philanthropy activities, he would always call Buffet.
 Among several key lessons, Buffet also taught Gates to deal with challenging situations, think long-term, manage, and prioritize certain people and tasks.

-Today, Gates is a mentor to several entrepreneurs and advises key business leaders.
+Today, Gates is a mentor to several entrepreneurs and advises critical business leaders.

 Oprah Winfrey, CEO, Harpo Productions and Oprah Winfrey Network